Note: Parts of this feature are only available in SharpCloud v9.3.0611 and after.

 Creating a Form

-- Click the Create New Form button.
+- Click the Create New Form button (as pictured below).

 By default, each new form you create will list Name, Description and Category properties for inclusion on your form.
 It will also include the Publish property, which you can set to true or false.